rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 “I didn’t plan to produce *[Siren Song](https://open.spotify.com/track/3BIoBQmtEuLWKe2Jmkw2Pg?si=xuSZ07svQnWxy5XLkb5Z5Q)* at all,” she explains.
 “But I was very obsessed with the show ‘Killing Eve’ then – so I decided to write *Siren Song* from the perspective of one of its characters.
 After I wrote the lyrics first, I was playing the guitar one day when I realized I could put the two together.”

-Elliot sent the initial demo to her friend, a jazz pianist & self-taught producer.
+Elliott sent the initial demo to her friend, a jazz pianist & self-taught producer.
 Together, they co-produced the track that became *Siren Song* in two weeks, and quickly formed the group as a duo.
 Without prior plans about the song, the pair decided to put it out to see how it’d fare amongst strangers.
 “Friends can be too biased with their opinions, so we decided to put it out to hear what random people would think of it,” she notes.
 “We didn’t even give enough time to plan its pre-release with media outlets and such, so it was really difficult to predict how it’ll go.”

 But to their surprise, *Siren Song* began picking up.
 As it began placing on Spotify’s algorithmic and editorial playlists, the song began racking up streams on its own, with listeners coming in from Japan, Los Angeles and Bangkok.